albumentations-team/albumentations.ai/mkdocs/src/docs/getting_started/simultaneous_augmentation.md

-# Simultaneous augmentation of multiple targets: masks, bounding boxes, keypoints.
+# Simultaneous augmentation of multiple targets: masks, bounding boxes, keypoints

 Albumentations can apply the same set of transformations to the input images and all the targets that are passed to `transform`: masks, bounding boxes, and keypoints.